dpellow/plasclass/README.md

 my_classifier.classify(seqs)
 ```
 The `classifier()` constructor takes an optional parameter of the number of processes to use for classification.
 The default is 1.

-The sequence(s) to classify, `seqs`, can be either a single string or a list of strings, and must be in uppercase.
+The sequence(s) to classify, `seqs`, can be either a single string or a list of strings.
+The strings must be uppercase.